 The month of February in the United States is recognized as Black History Month.
-So this week Sweet Savage Flame takes a look at some retro romance novels that portray Afro-American or Black couples in intimate embraces on the covers.
+So this week, Sweet Savage Flame takes a look at some retro romance novels that portray Afro-American or black couples in intimate embraces on the covers.

 Or even half-pairings.
 I’ve read many old-school romances with interracial couplings.
-Invariably the partner with African heritage was biracial and, usually, that part of their identity was kept secret.
+Invariably, the partner with African heritage was biracial, and that part of their identity was usually kept secret.

-In honor of Black history month, for the week of Monday, February 21, 2022, to Sunday, February 26, 2022, let’s appreciate some older romance covers with Black or Afro-American protagonists.
+In honor of Black History Month, for the week of Monday, February 21, 2022, to Sunday, February 26, 2022, let’s appreciate some older romance covers with black or Afro-American protagonists.

 What do you think of this week’s selection for our Covers of the Week?
 Which is, any, of the covers do you like best?